Lore (2012 film): Plot

 While walking, Lore again runs into the same man.
 She keeps on walking and he follows them.
 A truck with American soldiers drives up and stops.
 When asked for identification, the young man says his name is "Thomas" and shows the soldiers his Jewish identification papers and says he is Lore's brother.
 The Americans give them a lift.
-The next day Lore falls ill and Thomas provides food for all of them.
+The next day, Lore falls ill and Thomas provides food for all of them.
 While bathing, Liesel questions why Lore doesn't like Thomas.
-Later Lore approaches Thomas, takes his hand and has him fondle her.
-When he lays his head against her legs she pushes him away.
+Later Lore stands in front of a seated Thomas, takes his hand and has him fondle her.
+When he lays his head forward against her legs she pushes him away, overwhelmed.

 The following day while walking in the forest, Lore buries the picture of her father and the picture of him at the concentration camp.
 They continue walking and reach a river they cannot cross.
 Thomas offers to go across with Peter.
 Lore says he'll go across and leave the rest of them.
-Lore goes down a hill and finds a man with a row-boat.
+Lore goes down a hill and finds an eel fisherman with a rowboat.
 She asks him for help but he is not interested.
-She then sees Thomas on the road behind the man, so she allows the man to make sexual advances on her to distract him.
-Thomas hits the man over the head with a rock and kills him.
+She then sees Thomas on the road behind the man, so she allows the man to make sexual advances on her to defy Thomas.
+Thomas then hits the man over the head with a rock and kills him.
 Lore is visibly shaken.
-They take the man's boat and cross the river but while climbing the river bank Lore is guilt-stricken and backs into the river with Peter in her arms.
-Thomas pulls them both out and takes Peter from Lore's arms and hands him to Liesel.
+They take the man's boat and cross the river but while climbing the riverbank Lore is guilt-stricken and backs into the river with the baby in her arms.
+Thomas pulls them both out and takes Peter from Lore's arms, handing him to Liesel.

 Upon reaching the British sector, they are denied passage and must remain in the Soviet sector.
 Lore asks Thomas if he told the soldiers what they did and he pulls her back from the guards.
 They decide they will cross into the British sector at night so they can catch one of the trains that are running there.
 After walking at night in the forest they pitch camp.
 When they smell somebody cooking, Thomas tells them to stay put and goes off to investigate.
 A restless Günther sees a man returning and believing it to be Thomas, runs towards him but is shot and killed by Soviet soldiers.
 Thomas then threatens he will leave them behind unless they keep moving on with him.